EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-polo-ralph-lauren-a-good-brand.md

 ### **Is Polo Ralph Lauren a luxury brand?**

 Polo Ralph Lauren is considered an “accessible luxury” or premium brand.
-It offers high quality and status without the extreme prices of top designer labels[2][3][7].
+It offers high quality and status without the extreme prices of top designer labels.

 ### **Are Polo Ralph Lauren clothes good quality?**